etaletai13/desktop/README.md

 - optionally wine for windows builds on mac or linux

 1. `git clone https://github.com/Musicoin/desktop && cd desktop`
+2. _HACK_: depending on your os, `yarn add -D 7zip-bin-[win,mac,linux]` - This is a temporary workaround for 7zip-bin being broken.
-2. `yarn --link-duplicates`
+3. `yarn --link-duplicates`
-3. `yarn debug` - This will run in SDK mode for development.
+4. `yarn debug` - This will run in SDK mode for development.
-4. `yarn build-all`
+5. `yarn build-all`
       -or-
    `yarn build-x86`
       -or-
    `yarn build-x64`
    To build all of the packages, for windows, mac, and linux.
 This is meant for teting or development and releasing.
-5. `yarn run build -m --x64 ./` - This will build for MacOS x64. -m, -l, or -w determine the os and kind of app.
+6. `yarn run build -m --x64 ./` - This will build for MacOS x64. -m, -l, or -w determine the os and kind of app.

 ## Testing new interface builds